 The team, comprising VR, the ISD, and local authorities, and possibly the host business if it has already been identified, can begin without an identified host business or Employment Services Provider (ESP).
 The team, not VR, selects the ESP based on interviews with all team members.
 VR schedules interviews for interested ESPs that have a current VR employment services contract.

-The national Project SEARCH office is contacted with a request to start a program by the state office program specialist.
+The national Project SEARCH office is contacted with a request to start a program by the State Office Program Specialist for Workforce Alliances.
 Project SEARCH requires that a local partner hold a licensing agreement with its office, stating that the team will follow its model.
 The ISD typically holds the license; VR does not hold this license.

 Once the national Project SEARCH office approves the license, it schedules training for the team.
 After the formal training from the national office begins, the office supports the team by setting up monthly meetings for planning and maintaining the program.
 While the ISD and the ESP are involved in the daily operations of the program, VR staff members assigned to the team must maintain regular, at least monthly, communication through emails or conference calls in addition to the monthly planning meetings.